MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 ## Capacity management

-To manage pre-purchased authenticated and anonymous capacity, administrator should select "Manage capacity" in Licensing summary below "Capacity".
+To manage prepurchased authenticated and anonymous capacity, administrator should select "Manage capacity" in Licensing summary below "Capacity."
 This opens the capacity management pane on the right side of the view.

 ![](media/image3.png)